xying21/ckb_sdk/docs/gosdk/quickstart.md

 - CKB node
 - Go ( version 1.11.5 or higher)

-## Steps

-### Step 1.
-Install and run a CKB node on DEV chain.
+## Install and Run a CKB Node on DEV Chain

-For more information, see [Install a CKB Node on DEV Chain by Using Tippy](https://xying21.github.io/lumos_doc/docs/preparation/setupsystem#install-a-ckb-node-on-dev-chain-by-using-tippy).
+For more information, see  [Install a CKB Node on DEV Chain by Using Tippy](https://cryptape.github.io/lumos-doc/docs/reference/ckbnode#install-a-ckb-node-by-using-tippy).

-### Step 2.
-Get CKB capacity for test accounts.
+## Get CKB Capacity for Test Accounts

 There are several test accounts that can be used for testing purpose in this tutorial.